AntheusA/ShopifyChallenge/README.md

 Press run!

 To use the code, I suggest making a location first, then adding items to it.
 You can create multiple locations, as well as delete and edit items in them.
-Finally, you can view the inventories and the items in them.
+Finally, you can view all of the items in each inventory and exit when finished.